True Marketing Efficiency For Small (But Mighty) Marketing Teams

 Another area of marketing automation that we have not ventured into much (yet) is setting up automated campaigns to target warm leads with display ads.

-Spoiler alert: we are working on a few integrations that will help do this, e.g. set up a Facebook ad campaign that targets people who are in a certain stage in your CRM.
+Spoiler alert: we have an integration that will help do this, e.g. set up a Facebook ad campaign that targets people who are in a certain stage in your CRM.
 As the people move through that stage in the CRM, the audience in Facebook Ad manager would then be automated automatically.
-Now, wouldn’t that be nice?

 3. Keep sales & marketing contact lists in sync aka never copy-paste lists again